Subscribe for More Articles Like These! Subscribe Now

 Give your GMB an edge by making sure to:

 - Add 3-5 category tags. // Help the search engine know exactly what it is you do by choosing a realistic number of categories.
+Google is constantly changing these and adding new ones, so it's pertinent that you check frequently to ensure you're positioning yourself under the right niche (and helping the world's largest search engine understand what topics you're a thought-leader on).

 TAKE ACTION: Our Impulse Creative profile is tagged with four categories, labeling us as a “Marketing Agency,” “Internet Marketing Service,” “Website Designer” and a “Video Production Service.”
 Anymore labels than that, and it can start getting confusing and overwhelming for both bots and searchers.
 Choose your top services and check for Google’s closest recommended match.